rcls/discus/docs/README.md

 instruction.

 The `K` register is however written on every clock cycle.
-For instructions that do not produce and output value, the value is indeterminate.
+For instructions that do not produce an output value, the value is indeterminate.

 There are two condition flags, `C` and `Z`.  `C` is stored as a flip-flops in the [control board](control.md).  `Z` is asserted when the result of the